Image by mostafa meraji from Pixabay

 This model is similar to the previously described federated model but with extra investment in a central team that should be more than just an on-demand service provider.

-The hybrid team structure executing at scale in complex organizations:
+I prefer the hybrid team structure as it scales better in complex organizations:

-• And having some capacity on the central level serves as a catalyst helping people at local levels to do their job while being aligned and better connected with overall strategic goals and other teams working on related topics.
+• Having some capacity on the central level serves as a catalyst, helping people at local levels to do their jobs while being aligned and better connected with overall strategic goals and other teams working on related topics.

 Central Architecture Team

 • Proactively identify, connect, and maintain relationships with all relevant stakeholders.
-Architects are frequently uniquely positioned to bridge different organizational units and stakeholders.
+Think of architects as the social butterflies at a high school reunion—they’ve got to bridge all the cliques.
+Connecting different organizational units and stakeholders is their superpower.

 • Build internal architecture communities and guilds.
-Organizing rituals and people requires active effort.
+Organizing rituals and gatherings takes effort.

 Architecture Guilds & Virtual Architecture Teams